Why does it matter that startups favor younger workers?

 So is Chapel Hill on the right track to encourage more startups?
 Ouimet’s research suggests it might be worth the risk.

-is an assistant professor of finance at UNC Kenan-Flagler.
+Paige Ouimet is associate professor of finance at UNC Kenan-Flagler.